 If you want to keep the piercing it is never recommended to take the jewelry out for an extended period of time.
 Removing and reinstalling jewelry can cause tissue trauma that may require healing time.
 Some piercings stay open longer than others without jewelry in place.
 How long piercings take to “close up” varies greatly from person to person as well.
 The longer you’ve had the piercing the more likely it is to stay open.
 Piercings don’t necessarily “close” or “heal” up but they shrink down to a size that can make reinsertion difficult or impossible.
 The best way to find out how long you can leave your piercing out for is trial and error with gradually increasing periods without wearing the jewelry.
 Take your jewelry out for an hour.
 Put it back in.
 If it goes back in easily, leave it out a little longer the next time.
 If it doesn’t go back in very easily don’t take it out out again for a while.

 What are age requirements for piercing?

 Minors under 12 may get their earlobes pierced.

 Minors between 7 and 9 years old must make an appointment.
 We reserve every Monday through Thursday at 1PM only for these appointments.
 We understand this may not be ideal for everyone’s schedule, however, it is when the shop is the quietest and the way we are able to offer a service that is not offered other places.
 It also ensures your child is the first person of the day.

 13 year olds may pierce their nostril, ear rim/helix, as well as lobes.

 16 year old may pierce their rook, tragus, conch, eyebrow, lip, monroe, medusa, navel, nostril, ear rim, helix, septum, and lobes.

 All other piercings require the client to be over 18 years of age.

-Parent or legal guardian must accompany the minor to sign for consent and must stay on premises during the procedure.
+Parent or legal guardian must fill our the release form and accompany the minor to the piercing room during the procedure.

 Both parent and minor must have valid photo IDs.
 School IDs are acceptable for the minor.
 We can also use an Amber Alert Card, Lifetouch Card, or Yearbook.